M-salah-8/gamifier/README.md

 ## What is left to implement?
 value validators for different text fields
 ## Install Packages
-flutter pub get
+flutter pub get.\
-Then run build_runner command for code generation flutter pub run build_runner build
+Then run build_runner command for code generation.\
+flutter pub run build_runner build.\

 * Author: Mohammed Salah Ali
 * if you like this please star it and follow me.